-- (a) A person commits the crime of rape in the first degree if: - (1) He or she engages in sexual intercourse with a member of the opposite sex by forcible compulsion; or - (2) He or she engages in sexual intercourse with a member of the opposite sex who is incapable of consent by reason of being physically helpless or mentally incapacitated; or - (3) He or she, being 16 years or older, engages in sexual intercourse with a member of the opposite sex who is less than 12 years old. - (b) Rape in the first degree is a Class A felony (Alabama Code 13A-6-61).
+- (a) A person commits the crime of rape in the first degree if: - (1) They engage in sexual intercourse with a member of the opposite sex by forcible compulsion; or - (2) They engage in sexual intercourse with a member of the opposite sex who is incapable of consent by reason of being physically helpless or mentally incapacitated; or - (3) They, being 16 years or older, engages in sexual intercourse with a member of the opposite sex who is less than 12 years old. - (b) Rape in the first degree is a Class A felony (Alabama Code 13A-6-61).